Can I wear a costume to the Grand Rapids Comic-Con? Of course!

 Here are a few items to consider when preparing a costume for cosplaying at a Grand Rapids Comic-Con event:

 - The Grand Rapids Comic-Con show is a family-friendly event, so keep your costume PG-13 or cleaner.
 In other words, nothing overtly violent or sexual in orientation will be allowed.
+If it would be considered illegal on the street then it isn’t legal here either.

-- Shoes are required.
+- Shoes of some sort are required.

 - No gas-powered props of any kind, even if they no longer function.